Skip to main content

 Checklist of documents or proof

-• Photo ID for the senior and the family caregiver
+• Photo ID for the senior and the family caregiver.

-• Medicaid card, Medicare card, and any health plan card
+• Medicaid card, Medicare card, and any health plan card.

-• Social Security number and proof of Nevada residence
+• Social Security number and proof of Nevada residence.

-• Income proof, pension proof, and recent bank statements
+• Income proof, pension proof, and recent bank statements.

-• Doctor names, medication list, diagnoses, and recent office or hospital notes
+• Doctor names, medication list, diagnoses, and recent office or hospital notes.

-• Short written list of what the senior needs help with each day
+• Short written list of what the senior needs help with each day.

-• Dementia diagnosis records for SFCG
+• Dementia diagnosis records for Structured Family Caregiving.

-• Hospital, rehab, or nursing facility discharge papers if there has been a recent stay
+• Hospital, rehab, or nursing facility discharge papers if there has been a recent stay.

-• Power of attorney, guardianship, or representative paperwork if someone else handles decisions
+• Power of attorney, guardianship, or representative paperwork if someone else handles decisions.

-• Caregiver onboarding items, such as work authorization or background-check paperwork, if the program approves the family hire
+• Caregiver onboarding items, such as work authorization or background-check paperwork, if the program approves the family hire.

 Not every case needs every item.
 But having them ready can save weeks.